 As we’ve noted in earlier articles, it was common to include references to Christ death in the paintings related to his birth.
 In the same way, it was also common for artist to look back, back to where the whole story started.
 Why was a Savior needed?
 Why did God need to come as a baby to save His people?
 Adam and Eve brought sin into the world, their story is a key element in the nativity story.

-Jesus is sometimes referred to as the second Adam.
+In Christian doctrine, Jesus is sometimes referred to as the second Adam.
 Just as sin came into the world through one man, Adam, so would salvation be brought by one man, Christ.
-In the same vein, Eve was the first to eat the fruit, and was the mother of all and passed original sin onto all.
+In the same vein, Eve was the first to eat the fruit, and was the mother of all and passed original sin onto all of humanity.
 In the same way, Mary, would bear the Savior and through her delivery she would deliver the world.
 Mary is sometimes referred to as the second Eve.
 Mary’s obedience, seen in this moment when she says “Be it done to me, according to your word.” negates the disobedience of Eve and begins the salvation story.

 Continue the Advent in Art Journey– Day 8 Merode Altarpiece Campin Backstory & Campin Hidden Meanings

 If you would like to explore more about Temple imagery and its connection to the Garden of Eden I would recommend this article.

 Artists during the Middle Ages and Renaissance frequently consulted extra Biblical sources to help them find more images and symbols to add to their paintings.
 One of these sources was the Proto-evangelium of James.
 According to this source Mary served in the temple as a young woman.
 One of the jobs that was assigned to her was to spin the thread and help weave a new curtain for the temple.
 In fact, she was in the act of spinning when the Angel Gabriel arrived with his announcement that she would conceive.